 Without the inspiration of other writers, we’d be lost.
 And inspiration can come from unlikely places.
 Comic strips and horror novels may not have a lot to do with B2B pharmaceutical white papers or custom higher education publications (theoretically), but their writers have helped us hone our craft nonetheless.

 In one of the essays cited below from “Zen in the Art of Writing,” American sci-fi god Ray Bradbury writes about gutting a Disney screenplay he wrote from 260 pages down to 120.
 This is a (ouch) great example of how our process works.

-Most of the writing process happens after your first draft is finished.
+Most of the content creation process happens after your first draft is finished.
 In other words, most of writing actually isn’t writing — it’s editing.
-That’s why we think our managing editor model makes for more successful content.
+That’s why we think our managing editor model makes for more successful content creation.
 After it goes through the writer (the expert in the subject matter), the editor (the expert in the brand, strategy, voice, and goals), the strategist (the expert in SEO and amplification), the fact-checker (the expert in truth), and the proofer (see below: Mary Norris), you’re down to your perfect, distilled 120-page, or 12-page, or 1.2-page draft.
 And there’s definitely something zen about that.

-So to share some insight into our creative inspirations and approach, and at the risk of being too meta, we’re writing about the writing about writing that helps us write.
+So to share some insight into our creative content inspirations and approach, and at the risk of being too meta, we’re writing about the writing about writing that helps us write.
 Did that make sense?
 We’ll have to consult the books.

-Here are six of our favorites.
+Here are six of our must reads for content creation.

 “Zen in the Art of Writing,” Ray Bradbury